 Eliminate Distractions and Improve Your Health with an Ergonomic Workspace

-A comfortable and airy workspace, complete with sit-stand desk, an exercise ball or chair with strong lumbar support, correctly positioned monitors, ergonomic keyboard and mouse, and good lighting (no glare) are all features of an ergonomic workspace which enhances productivity and keeps you healthy.
+A comfortable and airy workspace, complete with a sit-stand desk, an exercise ball or chair with strong lumbar support, correctly positioned monitors, an ergonomic keyboard and mouse, and good lighting (no glare) are all features of an ergonomic workspace which enhances productivity and keeps you healthy.

 Remember to take regular breaks – get up and move about, and do some stretches.
-Working from a home office may mean no chats with colleagues at the water cooler, but regular visits to the kitchen for cups of tea serves just as well.
+Working from a home office may mean no chats with colleagues at the water cooler, but regular visits to the kitchen for cups of tea serve just as well.

-If you can’t eliminate unwanted noise intrusions, invest in a good quality noise-cancelling headset.
-They work miracles with difficult to hear audio and noisy environments.
+If you can’t eliminate unwanted noise intrusions, invest in a good-quality noise-cancelling headset.
+They work miracles with difficult-to-hear audio and noisy environments.

 Try these productivity tips for transcription professionals, and let us know if you have any transcription tips you’d like to share with us and others in the transcribing community.
 Happy typing!